Single-Cell-Genomics-Group-CNAG-CRG/SpatioTemporal-Tcell-Tracking/README.md

 Each directory described above contains a `scripts/` with the JN and `reports/` with the HTML output results of corresponding JN that were run with data of that specific folder.
 Therefore, outputs of JN executed for more than one dataset are reported as HTMLs.

-Inside each `SCGRES_*/` subdirectory we can either have executed JNs or HTML repots of JNs of the following:
+Inside each `SCGRES_*/` subdirectory we can either have executed JNs or HTML reports of JNs of the following:

 	*Quality control*
 		`2.0-qc_cellranger_mapping.html`